LinkedIn Facebook Twitter Youtube

 An excellent infographic about #WhyGICs and #WhenGICs can be downloaded here.

 Resilience is imperative to business health especially when the world faces rapid, unpredictable, and unprecedented change.
 To combat crises and thrive in the new normal, a majority of enterprises are rethinking their existing business practices at a broader scale, and shifting focus on resource availability and innovation.
-This is why most HQ leaders are on the hunt to build Centers of Excellence (also known as global capability centers) at strategic locations and develop a digitally skilled workforce that can take ownership and innovate new products.
+This is why most HQ leaders are on the hunt to set up Centers of Excellence (also known as global capability centers) at strategic locations and develop a digitally skilled workforce that can take ownership and innovate new products.

 INDIA TIER-I CITY ANALYSIS